facebook/react-native-website/docs/flexbox.md

 ### Flex

-[`flex`](https://facebook.github.io/react-native/docs/layout-props#flex) will define how your items are going to **“fight”** over the available space along your primary axis.
-Most of the time you will want your app container to be flex:1 to take all of the screen height.
+[`flex`](https://facebook.github.io/react-native/docs/layout-props#flex) will define how your items are going to **“fill”** over the available space along your primary axis.
 Space will be divided according to each element flex property.

-In the following example the red, yellow and the green views are all children in the container view that got flex:1.
-The red view got flex:1 , the yellow view got flex:2 and the green view got flex:3 .
-1+2+3=6 which means that red view will get 1/6 of the space, the yellow 2/6 of the space and the red 3/6 of the space.
-I think you got it .
-From [wix](https://medium.com/wix-engineering/the-full-react-native-layout-cheat-sheet-a4147802405c) engineers
+In the following example the red, yellow and the green views are all children in the container view that got `flex: 1`.
+The red view got `flex: 1` , the yellow view got `flex: 2` and the green view got `flex: 3` . **1+2+3 = 6** which means that red view will get `1/6` of the space, the yellow `2/6` of the space and the red `3/6` of the space.

 See some examples of [wix](https://medium.com/wix-engineering/the-full-react-native-layout-cheat-sheet-a4147802405c) engineers
 ![Flex](https://cdn-images-1.medium.com/max/800/1*PhCFmO5tYX_sZSyCd4vO3w.png)